gnames/gnparser/README.md

 ### Ruby Gem

 Ruby developers can use `GNparser` functionality via [biodiversity] gem.
-It uses C-binding and does not require an installed `gnparser` app.
+It requires `gnparser` app be installed and uses the pipe approach.

 ### Node.js

 @tobymarsden created a [wrapper for node.js][node-gnparser].
-It uses C-binding and does not require an installed `gnparser` app.
+It requires `gnparser` app be installed.

 ### Usage as a REST API Interface or Web-based User Graphical Interface